cfarison/data-science-work/challenges/c02-michelson-assignment.md

 **Observations**:

-  - Excluding observations above a temperature of 71, the average gets closer to the real value, but only decreases by 34.9 km/s, likely because there are only 2 data points that were below the real value.
+  - Excluding observations above a temperature of 71, the average gets closer to the real value, but only decreases by about 34 km/s, likely because there are only 2 data points that were below the real value.

 <!-- end list -->